-What if you had the methodologies and frameworks that allowed you to move from conversations that miss the mark to transformative conversations® that trigger growth, innovation and new insights in your organization?
-Conversational coaching offers a powerful process to accelerate learning and provide reflection time for your development journey as a leader.
+What if you could have the methodologies and frameworks that allowed you to move from conversations that miss the mark to transformative conversations® that trigger growth, innovation and new insights in your organization?
+Conversational Coaching offers a powerful process to

 What are some of the skills that executives need today?